tzwukerf/tzwukerf/README.md

 Abstract strategy games and logic puzzle enthusiast.
 Avid Riichi Mahjong player.
 Lover of poetry and tarantulas.

 You can email me at tzwukerf@gmail.com.
-Always willing to chat, no matter what it is.
 Messages are always welcome.
 </div>

 #